What Is a Special Session?

 [Grabs popcorn 🍿] Geez, these grown men sure are dramatic.

 We couldn’t agree more.
-In the first few days of this special session, there’s already been some serious bickering between the governor, House Speaker Dade Phelan, and Lt.
+In the first few days of the first special session, there was some serious bickering between the governor, House Speaker Dade Phelan, and Lt.
 Gov. Dan Patrick over property taxes.
+And yes… the bickering continues.
 It’s wild out here.

 How common are special sessions in Texas?